Quotes from leaders in psychology reinforce some of the things we already know about therapy.

 Therapists who work with children have a unique understanding of healing in childhood.
 They understand the importance of letting a child remain innocent, despite perhaps facing childhood trauma.

-This type of therapy requires a loving and supportive human that can hold space for another that is still in development.
+This type of therapy requires a loving and supportive person who can hold space for another who is still developing.

 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.